AlDrean/MyDND/PaladinHomebrew/Smites_CHAR.md

 > **Thematic Connection:** Fear is the weapon of conquest.
 This smite instills terror in the hearts of enemies, breaking their will and demonstrating the Paladin's absolute dominance over the battlefield.

 #### Base Effect (Cantrip-Level)
-*Always available when making a melee weapon attack (Oath of Conquest)*
+*Always applied to your single attack when you take the Attack action (Oath of Conquest)*

-When you hit a creature with a melee weapon attack, your attack deals an extra **1d4 psychic damage**.
+When you take the Attack action, you make one melee weapon attack.
+When you hit a creature with this attack, your attack deals an extra **1d4 psychic damage**.
 Additionally, if the target is a creature, it must make a **Wisdom saving throw** or be **frightened of you** until the end of its next turn.

 **No spell slot required.
-No concentration required.**
+No concentration required.
+You cannot make an attack without applying a smite effect.**

 #### Upcast Effect (1st-level or higher)
 *Requires: Bonus action + spell slot of 1st level or higher*